How to use filters in the planner

 Accessing the planner

-Sign in to ContentStudio and go to Planner.
+Sign in to ContentStudio and navigate to the Planner module.

 Filtering options